WASHINGTON – Here's where the 2012 Republican presidential candidates stand on a selection of issues.

 Social Security: Give younger workers the option of diverting Social Security taxes to private retirement accounts.

-Terrorism: Supports extending and strengthening investigative powers of Patriot Act.
-Supports continued use of Guantanamo Bay detention for suspected terrorists.
-Supported creation of Homeland Security apparatus, because "we need some capacity to respond to massive events."
-In 2009, said of waterboarding: "It's not something we should do."
+Terrorism: Supports continued use of Guantanamo Bay detention for suspected terrorists.
+Supported creation of Homeland Security apparatus, because "we need some capacity to respond to massive events." ''Only a grand strategy for marginalizing, isolating, and defeating radical Islamists across the world will lead to victory."

 Abortion: Signed abortion restrictions into law as governor, favors constitutional abortion ban.